roncli/LibWowAPI/README.markdown

  * Refactored Character to use the guild basic info and emblem classes in the Guild namespace.
  * PvP data for the character profile has been updated to eliminate teams and use the new brackets.
  * Moved TotalHonorableKills to the base character data to reflect the change made in the API.
+ * Changed the Rank field to the Subtext field in the Spell class within the Character namespace.

 ## Classes